fashong-k/StudentLearningHub/replit.md

   - Added proper enrollment relationships connecting students to multiple courses
   - Database now contains all sample data from frontend components ensuring consistency
   - DB_INIT=true functionality allows complete database reinitialization with fresh comprehensive data

+- July 16, 2025: Successfully migrated from Sequelize to Drizzle ORM for improved performance and type safety
+  - Created new Drizzle database connection (server/db-drizzle.ts) with support for both Neon and local PostgreSQL
+  - Built comprehensive Drizzle storage layer (server/storage-drizzle.ts) with full CRUD operations
+  - Updated server routes to use Drizzle instead of Sequelize for all database operations
+  - Generated proper database migrations with all 27 tables (users, courses, assignments, submissions, etc.)
+  - Enhanced database connection to work with existing local PostgreSQL configuration
+  - Eliminated hybrid database system that was causing confusion between Sequelize and Drizzle schemas
+  - Application now runs with unified Drizzle ORM providing better type safety and performance
+  - All database operations now use type-safe Drizzle queries with proper TypeScript integration

 - July 16, 2025: Converted Analytics page from hard-coded to database-driven analytics
 - July 16, 2025: Enhanced course creation with comprehensive configuration system